BattletechModders/StrategicOperations/README.md

 #### Garrisons - new in v3.0.0.0

 BA can now occupy buildings.
 Each building can only hold a single squad of BA because reasons.
-Because getting the AI to shoot at the damn _building_ is a pain in the ass, I've chosen to allow the AI to target the BA squads directly; however the BA squads <i>also</i> get the building HP added to their own armor (divided amongst the squad).
+Because getting the AI to shoot at the damn _building_ is a pain in the ass, I've chosen to allow the AI to target the BA squads directly; however BA squads garrisoned in buildings get incoming damage redirected to the building.
+Likewise, the building itself will recieve bonus structure points in the form of (squad.Structure + squad.Armor) x GarrisonBuildingArmorFactor

 	If the building itself is destroyed with the BA still occupying it, they take their chassis DFA self-damage to each location, and receive any effects defined in `OnGarrisonCollapseEffects`.
 If players choose to voluntarily exit the garrisoned building, they will exfil to a random adjacent hex.
 I am not planning on giving the AI the ability to garrison buildings at this time; this is strictly a player gimmick.

 #### Countering Mount/Swarm